ppy/osu-wiki/wiki/Contests/Aspire/6/en.md

 ![Aspire 6 banner](https://assets.ppy.sh/contests/286/banner@2x.jpg)

-Aspire 6 is the sixth iteration of the [beatmapping](/wiki/Beatmapping) [contest](/wiki/Contests) where the mappers are encouraged to fully ignore the [ranking criteria](/wiki/Ranking_criteria) and explore gameplay mechanics that aren't typically used.
+Aspire 6 was the sixth iteration of the [beatmapping](/wiki/Beatmapping) [contest](/wiki/Contests) where the mappers were encouraged to fully ignore the [ranking criteria](/wiki/Ranking_criteria) and explore gameplay mechanics that aren't typically used.

 ## Schedule

-Dates are tentative and subject to change.

 | Event | Date (UTC) |
 | --: | :-- |